dianchia/IncreasedStackSize/README.md

 After that, right click you game in Steam library &rarr; Manage &rarr; Browse local files.
 In `settings/increasedStackSize/settings.cfg`, modify `multiplier=5` to any number you like.
 Example: `multiplier=10`

+## Notes:
+*Game have to be restarted for the changes to be made on the stack size.*